Quantum complexity across thermal phase transition in the transverse field Ising chain with long-range couplings: Results and Discussion

 In Fig.~\ref{fig:gap_vs_beta_1_a} and \ref{fig:gap_vs_beta_1_b}, we show the variation of the three quantities $\Delta$, $S$, and $\chi$ for two different values of the transverse field $h=0.0,0.3$, with $N=400$ and $\alpha=1.8$.
 As $h$ increases from $0.0$ to $0.3$, the critical features in all three observables shift to larger values of $\beta$.
-Fig.~\ref{fig:gap_vs_beta_1_a} shows the shift is prominent for $\alpha=1.8$.
+Fig.~\ref{fig:gap_vs_beta_1_a} shows that the shift is prominent for $\alpha=1.8$.
 In contrast, for $\alpha=0.8$ we find the shift is less noticeable.
-Quantitatively, the displacement is approximately $\Delta \beta \sim 0.07$ and $\sim 0.003$, indicating that the critical temperature decreases more for $\alpha>1$ when a nonzero field is applied.
+Quantitatively, the displacement is approximately $\Delta \beta \sim 0.06$ and $\sim 0.003$, indicating that the critical temperature decreases more for the short range regime when a nonzero field is applied.
 See Table~\ref{tab:crititable}.
 This behavior is consistent with the physical expectation that, in the presence of a transverse field, a smaller amount of thermal fluctuation is sufficient to drive the system into the paramagnetic phase~\cite{Dutta_2001, Gonzalez_Lazo_2021}.
 Consequently, the phase transition occurs at a lower temperature for larger magnetic fields, eventually terminating at a quantum critical point located at $h = h_c$ at zero temperature.
 A quick DMRG check yields $h_c \approx 1.55(2)$ and $\approx 1.85(2)$ for $\alpha=1.8$ and $0.8$ respectively.
 This explains why the observed shift in the critical region between $h=0.0$ and $h=0.3$ remains smaller for the mean-field limit than for the shorter-range limit.
 Since the numerical cost of the full tensor-network simulations increases substantially with larger $h$, we restrict our analysis to these two field values.
 In Appendix~\ref{App:D}, we provide the corresponding DMRG results for both values of $\alpha$.
+Similarly, in Fig.~\ref{fig:gap_vs_beta_1_c} we compare the evolution of $\Delta$, $\chi$, and $S$ as functions of $\beta$ for $\alpha = 1.8$ and $\alpha = 0.8$, keeping $N = 400$ and $h = 0.0$ fixed.
+In this case, we observe a noticeable shift of the critical point toward lower values of $\beta$ as $\alpha$ decreases.
+This substantial displacement when moving from $\alpha = 1.8$, which lies in the intermediate regime between short- and long-range interactions, to $\alpha = 0.8$, which is deep in the mean-field-like regime, is consistent with earlier findings~\cite{Gonzalez_Lazo_2021}.
+Next, we perform a finite-size scaling analysis of these three order parameters to estimate the critical inverse temperature $\beta_c$ for $\alpha = 0.8, 1.8$ and $h = 0.0, 0.3$.